sechava4/video-scrubber/README.md

 I used gunicorn as web server along with ngnix to proxi traffic to the app instance.

 ## Usage
-- Create a user on http://159.89.103.171/api/v1/users/ according to the postman collection format.
+- Create a user making a POST request on http://159.89.103.171/api/v1/users/ according to the postman collection format.
 - Upload files making post requests to http://159.89.103.171/api/v1/users/<user_id>/files/ endpoint.

 The API JSON responses will guide you to other URLs for viewing or updating the file metadata.